 Oregon is home to many beautiful natural hot springs, which are popular destinations for locals and tourists alike.
-They are located in a variety of scenic settings, from the forests of the Cascade Mountains to the high desert of the eastern part of the state.
+They are located in a variety of scenic regions, from the forests of the Cascade Mountains to the high desert of the eastern part of the state.

 There are several different types of hot springs in Oregon, including those that are developed and have facilities like concrete pools and changing rooms, and more secluded hot pools that are accessible only by hiking.
 Many are on public land and some are on private property that require a fee for access.

-The earth’s geothermal activity naturally heats hot spring water in Oregon, which is typically rich in minerals believed to have therapeutic benefits.
+The earth’s geothermal activity naturally heats hot spring water in Oregon, which is typically rich in minerals and believed to have therapeutic benefits.